-HIST-1301 United States History I (3-0-3) Survey of the political, social, economic, military, cultural, and intellectual history of the United States from the discovery of America to the present.
-Prerequisite: READ-0200 or equivalent as determined by Placement Test.
+HIST-1301 United States History I (3-0-3) A survey of the social, political, economic, cultural, and intellectual history of the United States from the pre-Columbian era to the Civil War/Reconstruction period.
+United States History I includes the study of pre-Columbian, colonial, revolutionary, early national, slavery and sectionalism, and the Civil War/Reconstruction eras.